sahilburle/Spring/README.md

 Most of the time, such systems need to be fault tolerant and zero down time is preferred at the customer's site.

 **What is the meaning of @restcontroller annotation ?**

 @RestController annotation is a special controller used in RESTful Web services, and it's the combination of @Controller and @ResponseBody annotation.
 It is a specialized version of @Component annotation.

+**Why we use @RestController ?**

+@RestController annotation in order to simplify the creation of RESTful web services.
+It's a convenient annotation that combines @Controller and @ResponseBody, which eliminates the need to annotate every request handling method of the controller class with the @ResponseBody annotation.